BombShellReaper/Palworld-Linux-Server/README.md

         fi
     } 2>&1 | tee -a "$LOGFILE"

+Make the script executable by the user:

+    chmod u+x palworld.sh

 # Step 8: Create a Systemd Service (Optional)

 Switch to your sudo user that you used at the beginning.
 Replace *your_username* with the actual username.